ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 An OP node are composed of two core software services, the Rollup Node and the Execution Client.

 The Execution Client is responsible for executing the block payloads it receives from the Rollup Node over JSON-RPC.
 The Rollup Node is responsible for deriving L2 block payloads from L1 data and passing those payloads to the Execution Client.
-The Rollup Node can also optionally participate in a peer-to-peer network to receive blocks directly from the Sequencer before those blocks are submitted to L1.

 In this section we will start both services to synchronize the OP node to the latest block of the network.